 How to renew this residence permit

-The renewal is carried out in the foreigner’s office that corresponds according to the region in which he lives (within Spain).
+The renewal is carried out in the Immigration Office in the region that they live in (within Spain).

-And it is done during the 60 days before the expiration of the card and the 90 days after its expiration.
-So you must keep these dates in mind.
+This can be done during the 60 days before the expiration of the card and the 90 days afterwards.

 Let us guide you: immigration lawyers for the family reunification visa application

-Bringing your family relatives to Spain is really simple.
-You already know the documents you need to submit and which are the requirements.
+Bringing your relatives to Spain is really simple.
+You already know which documents you need to submit and what the requirements are.

-Therefore, if you are willing to apply for the family reunion and bring your relatives to Spain, let us be your reliable immigration solicitors.
+Therefore, if you want to apply for family reunion and bring your relatives to Spain, let us be your reliable immigration solicitors.
 We will manage the whole legal procedure for you, step by step, so you don’t need to worry.

 When should we start?